Plasco Building

 The Plasco Building (ساختمان پلاسکو) is a 20-story high-rise (5 floors below and 15 floors above ground) landmark building in Tehran, the capital city of Iran.
-The former building at the time of its construction in the 1960s, it was the tallest building in Iran and was considered an iconic part of the Tehran skyline.
-It collapsed on 19 January 2017 during a high-rise fire.
-Construction of the new building began in 2018 and was completed in 2021.
+It was built on the site of an earlier Plasco building, which at the time of its construction was the tallest building in Iran and was considered an iconic part of the Tehran skyline.
+The earlier building caught on fire and collapsed on 19 January 2017; construction on the new building began in 2018 and was completed in 2021.

 History

-Former Building
+Former building

 The Plasco building was built in 1962 by the prominent businessman Habib Elghanian, during a decade of rapid growth in Iran.
 The building was named after his plastics company.
 At the time of its construction it was the tallest building in Iran, and was considered an iconic landmark of the Tehran skyline, representing the drive for modernization under the rule of Shah Mohammad Reza Pahlavi.

 After the 1979 Iranian revolution, Habib Elghanian was executed by the new government, which seized the building and handed ownership of it to the state-controlled Islamic Revolution Mostazafan Foundation, tied to the Iranian Revolutionary Guards.
 The Mostazafan Foundation operated the building until its collapse.

 At the time of the fire, the Plasco building was used as a residential and commercial building, with a major shopping center on its ground floor, a restaurant on its upper floor, and several clothing workshops.